 Standard and Optional Features

-The sole option is the Bose Package, which brings a premium Bose audio system with a six-disc CD changer and SiriusXM satellite radio, Bluetooth connectivity, an auto-dimming rearview mirror and a Homelink universal transceiver.
+The Tech trim brings a navigation with 7.0-inch touchscreen, a rear-view camera, Bluetooh streaming audio, a Bose audio system with SiriusXM satellite radio, an auto-dimming rear-view mirror and a HomeLink universal transceiver.

 All 370Z NISMO models come standard with dual front, front side and side-curtain airbags in addition to stability and traction control systems and a tire-pressure monitoring system.